gdmello/t.i.l/ldap.md

 Entries
 =======

 Since LDAP entries are heirarchical, they have to have a root.
+The top level record is known as a `base DN`.
+The base DN has 3 different forms-

+`o=Apple,c=US` - 'o' or Organization and 'c' Country `o=apple.com` - use the company's domain name `dc=apple,dc=com` - split the company's domain name, default when using Microsoft AD.

-LDAP Directory records include a `Distinguished Name`, similar to DNS host names.
+Every LDAP Directory record include a `Distinguished Name` or DN, similar to DNS host names.
+The DN includes two components - Relative DN and LDAP Directory location of that record, and is read backwards, ie a bottom up approach. e.g - The DN of this record-
+* dc=apple,dc=com
+* ou=tablets (Organizational Unit)
+* cn=ipad7

+is `cn=ipad7,ou=tablets,dc=apple,dc=com`

-The root record is known as a base DN.
+The root

 ```
     dc=foobar, dc=com